cschindlbeck/dockerized-wp/README.md

 Dockerized environment in order to develop a WordPress site locally

-Don't forget to backup db_data and wordpress directories
+Don't forget to backup db_data and wordpress directories as they are gitignored

 ## Known bugs / TODO